“Where should I start in the college recruiting process?”

 Over the past 2 weeks, I have heard these questions in various high schools, sports clubs, online forums, and conferences.
 Some of these questions came from concerned parents, while others came from overwhelmed high school students.
 After doing a coaching education session a few weeks ago, many also asked how they could help their student-athletes to pinpoint potential colleges.
 Having been a college coach for 14 years at various size universities and athletic divisions, I want to provide a few factors to consider while strategically planning out the college recruiting process.

-In my upcoming book (due out Summer 2019), “Looking For A FULL RIDE?: An Insider’s Recruiting Guide,” I interviewed 65 college coaches and athletic directors to get their perspective on the college recruiting process.
+In my book, “Looking For A FULL RIDE?: An Insider’s Recruiting Guide,” I interviewed 65 college coaches and athletic directors to get their perspective on the college recruiting process.
 As we discussed in our recent blogs, it is important to prepare video for college coaches, understand what coaches are looking for beyond the X’s & O’s, as well as understand the right questions to ask a college coach.

 But as you plan out your video and campus visits, how on earth do you even start to narrow down between the 347 NCAA Division I, 309 Division II, and 442 Division III colleges?
 In addition, what about the over 525 Junior Colleges and 250 NAIA programs?
 I offer up 3 areas to focus to find the right program for you: